Can You Have Sugar?

 You might have heard that people with diabetes shouldn't have any table sugar.
-While some health care professionals say that, others take a more forgiving view.
+While some doctors say that, others take a more forgiving view.

-Most experts now say that small amounts of sugar are fine, as long as they're part of an overall healthy meal plan.
-Table sugar does not raise your blood sugar any more than starches do, which are found in many foods.
+Most experts now say that small amounts of the sweet stuff are fine, as long as they're part of an overall healthy meal plan.
+Table sugar does not raise your blood sugar any more than starches, which are found in many foods.

-Read food labels so you know how much sugar or carbohydrates are in the things you eat.
-Also, check on how many calories and how much fat are in a serving.
+Read food labels so you know how much sugar or carbs are in the things you eat and drink.
+Also, check how many calories and how much fat are in a serving.

 You can add artificial sweeteners to your food and drinks.
 Many have carbs, though, so check the label carefully.
 If necessary, you can adjust the other foods in your meal or medication to keep your blood sugar under control.

 Certain sweeteners known as "sugar alcohols," such as xylitol, mannitol, and sorbitol, have some calories and slightly raise glucose levels.
 If you eat too much of these you can get gas and diarrhea.

 Stevia is another option to make things sweet.
 It's a natural product that has no calories.

 It's a good idea to ask your doctor if it's OK for you to drink booze.
 If he says yes, only do it occasionally, and only when your blood sugar level is well-controlled.
 Most wine and mixed drinks have sugar, and alcohol also has a lot of calories.